WHO WE ARE

 Inherent in this imagining of new ways of being and creating is our governing and administrative structure.
 We are a worker-owned cooperative grounded in anti-capitalist, anti-racist, non-normative, liberatory, and feminist frameworks.
 Obvious Agency’s work is collectively authored and owned.
 We split labor and remuneration transparently and unanimously, on a project-by-project basis.
 And we love what we do.

-Arianna Gass is an intermedia artist and scholar whose interests lie at the intersection of digital and embodied play.
+Arianna Gass (they/she) is an intermedia artist and scholar whose interests lie at the intersection of digital and embodied play.
 She explores embodiment from a technical perspective, examining the interface of on-screen and off-screen bodily performance in video games, as well as from a creative perspective, through the production of interactive multimedia performances.
-She is a PhD student in the English and Theater and Performance Studies programs at the University of Chicago. http://www.ariannagass.com.
+They are a Postdoctoral Researcher at Georgia State University in the department of Film, Media, and Theater, and have a PhD in English and Theater and Performance Studies from the University of Chicago.

 Joseph Ahmed (he/they) is a Philadelphia-based theater artist whose work sloshes over into dance, circus, and interactive performance.
 Their solo work, Half Magic, is under development through Philadelphia Performing Artist's Mini-Residency program and was featured as an Exhibition Screener at the first annual Mixed Asian Media Fest.
 He directed IKantKoan’s Chaos Theory which won Immersion Nation’s Best Social Immersion Award in 2019.
 He has worked for companies throughout Philadelphia including Theater Exile, the Philadelphia Artist's Collective, Almanac Dance Circus Theatre, and Tribe of Fools, and toured nationally as a teaching artist through Foodplay Productions.